4 simple steps to capture Google Analytics data in Jotform

 1. Marketing Channel Data

-Marketing channel data on ALL of your leads (not just those from paid campaigns with UTM parameters) is captured by Attributer and sent to Jotform.
+Attributer will pass through marketing channel data on ALL of your leads (not just those from paid campaigns with UTM parameters).

 This means you will be able to monitor which channels (Paid Search, Paid Social, Organic Search, etc.) bring in leads and customers and which ones don't.